drvinceknight/pfm/book/tools-for-mathematics/07-sequences/tutorial/main.md

 3. Given that $\sum_{r=1}^4 a_r = 43$ find the value of $k$.
 ```

-We will use a Python to define a function that reproduces the mathematical
+You will use a Python to define a function that reproduces the mathematical
 definition of $a_k$:

 ```{code-cell} ipython3